-We’re gearing up to one of our busiest and most beautiful times of the year when over five million snowdrops carpet the Garden this spring.
+We’re now in the midst of one of the most beautiful times of the year here, when over five million snowdrops carpet the wooded areas of the Garden.
 No one knows how they got here, but their number and natural beauty makes them one of Gloucestershire’s must-see events.
-We can’t predict the exact timing of when they’ll be in full bloom as Mother Nature holds all the cards, but it is usually towards the end of January and throughout February.
+They are now in full bloom, and (weather permitting) will be looking lovely until the end of the month.
+For the latest info check out the latest update here.
 There are 15 varieties in total here in the Garden, with the most famous being Galanthus “Atkinsii“, a particularly tall and handsome snowdrop.
 This was discovered here in the 1800s by James Atkins, who lived in an estate cottage here.
 The main collection of snowdrops is in the Snowdrop Grove, with more modern varieties above the maze.

-For ‘blooming updates’ keep checking our website or follow us on Facebook, Twitter or Instagram.
+For ‘blooming updates’ and the latest pictures, you can also follow us on Facebook, Twitter or Instagram.